Andrettin/Wyrmsun/readme.txt

 - Added predefined territories for the Alexandria, Algiers, Carthage, Cyrene, Rabat and Tripoli settlements for the Earth scenario map.

 * Units
+- The hero unit recruitment tooltip now displays which trait it has.
 - Added the Greedy trait (+10% cost modifier).
-This trait only affects units which represent a character/hero.
+This trait is only available for hero units.
-- The hero unit recruitment tooltip now displays which trait it has.
+- The Ambitious trait now makes the unit have a +5% cost modifier and increases mana by +10 instead of +5, and is only available for hero units.

 * Upgrades
 - Added Holmgang upgrade for the Norse (+20% bonus vs. infantry for sword infantry).